qqwerty222/prometheus-docker/README.md

-# Monitor website endpoint with Prometheus and Graphana
+# Monitor website endpoints with Prometheus and Graphana

 There is 3 services in this project:
 - traffic_generator, infinitely send requests to website endpoints